FunctionPoint/rpn-ts/README.md

 	localhost:3000

 The default web page "index.html" will will now be opened\
-starting the transpiled file "test.js" and produce the this result:
+starting the transpiled file "test.js" and produce this result:

 	RPN test output:
 	4